What is Hypothermia?

 - Provide skin to skin contact (if possible, this is the most warming)

-Exhaustion may also cause hypothermia.
-This is also known as exertional fatigue; and when in combination with cold weather, may cause hypothermia.
-When performing extreme activities outdoors in cold weather, individuals may experience “hiker’s hypothermia,” which is more of a result of exhaustion as opposed to cold water or other freezing properties (x).
+Exhaustion may also cause hypothermia, also known as exertional fatigue and in combination with cold weather, can cause hypothermia.
+When performing extreme activities outdoors in cold weather, individuals may experience “hiker’s hypothermia,” which is more of a result of exhaustion as opposed to cold water or other freezing properties. (x)

 Hypothermia Remedies and Supplements

 Chamomile is among the several herbal remedies that may help reduce the effects of hypothermia.
-This, along with ginger and green tea, are all common examples of herbal teas that can increase the body temperature and relax its state of shock.
-The optimal dosage of chamomile is 800 mg taken twice daily (x).
+Similar to ginger and green tea are all common examples of herbal teas that can increase the body temperature and relax its state of shock.
+The optimal dosage of chamomile is 800 mg taken twice daily. (x)

 It’s no surprise that sitting by a fire is a simple remedy for hypothermia.
-The freezing nature of hypothermia serves as a polar opposite to a fire, which means that fire is sure to have a melting effect on your body.
-The center of a simple paper fire is typically 1,500 degrees Fahrenheit, which is more than warm enough to heat one’s entire body quickly.
+The freezing nature of hypothermia serves as a polar opposite to a fire, so fire will have a melting effect on your body.
+The center of a simple paper fire is typically 1,500 degrees Fahrenheit, which is more than warm enough to heat your entire body quickly.

 Although it is a myth that the most heat escapes through the top of your head, you should cover your entire body from head to toe with blankets.
-This tactic will retain the most heat and warm up your body the fastest.
-In truth, heat is lost anywhere there is skin exposure, so be sure to use plenty of blankets and cover every inch of skin.
+This tactic will keep the most heat and warm up your body the fastest.
+In truth, heat becomes lost anywhere there is skin exposure, so be sure to use plenty of blankets and cover every inch of skin.

-Other remedies and supplements for hypothermia revolve around prevention.
-If you keep your body warm enough, you will never be at risk for hypothermia in the first place.
-When spending time in cold weather try to:
+Other remedies for hypothermia revolve around prevention.
+If you keep your body warm enough, you will never be at risk of hypothermia in the first place.
+When spending time in cold weather, try to:

 - Wear a hat or headgear to prevent heat from escaping out the top of the head.

 - Avoid activities that cause excessive sweating.
-This in fact does not make the body warm.
-Instead it makes the clothes wet, which is a bad combination in cold weather.
+In fact, it does not make the body warm.
+Instead, it makes the clothes wet, which is a bad combination in cold weather.